 So the first time a message shows up, it gets delayed.
 The second time it shows up, it is processed and that triplet is then considered “ok” from then on, and no longer subject to greylisting delays.

 Risks of Greylisting

 Not everyone is in complete agreement on greylisting.
 There are at least a couple of risks associated with using it.

 How to get Greylisting

-your mail server, and who provides it for you, getting it may not even be an
+Ask your system administrator.
+Period.
+Greylisting is most definitely not something for end-users to implement.
+It requires tight integration with the mail software running on your mail server.
+Depending on your mail server, and who provides it for you, getting it may not even be an option.